leticiagcsilva/statistics_for_data_science/README.md

-# 📊 Statistics for Data Science with Python
+# 📊 Statistics for Data Scientists with Python

 A hands-on and professional study journey based on the book
 **_Practical Statistics for Data Scientists: 50 Essential Concepts_**